skip to content

 00:00:45 - Anthony Campolo

-Scott.
-Too much.
+I was talking about Scott too much.
 He's rubbing off on me.

 00:00:49 - Jenn Junod

-Oh, my gosh.
-He is so good at doing, like, the.
+Oh my gosh.
+He is so good at doing, like, the...

 00:00:52 - Anthony Campolo